jakebullet70/OctoTouchController/README.md

 Written in B4X, Work in progress...

+### Project Status
-Octoprint funtions are feature complete, only UI work left.
+Octoprint functions are feature complete, only UI work left.
 (Aug 2022)